TZstatsADS/Fall2016-proj3-grp5/README.md

 	+ Zichen Wu
 	+ Peiran Zhang
 	+ Mengya Zhao
 + Project summary: In this project, we created a classification engine for images of poodles versus images of fried chicken.
 We added new color features which decrease our test error by a lot.
-At the same time, we several classifiers on our data, such as GBM, SVM, Random Forest and Neural Network.
-Among these models, we select GBM as our baseline and advanced model.
+At the same time, we tested several classifiers on our data: GBM, SVM, Random Forest and Neural Network.
+Among these models, GBM yielded the most accurate results.
+We found that the XGBoosting implementation of GBM was particularly effective in terms of training time (~2s) and we therefore chose it as our final model.

 **Contribution statement**:<br/>
 Alex Saez tuned the baseline model, extracted the new color features and formatted the main code according to guidelines.<br/>